 Reflect on the pathos of Irkutsk, a miniature St Petersburg recreated by exiled Decembrists

-Explore the heart of Russian Buddhism at Ulan-Ude’s central datsan
+Explore the heart of Russian Buddhism at Ulan-Ude’s central dastan

 Meet Kamchatka’s indigenous people, the reindeer-herding Koryak

-Days 7–8: Investigate Buryat culture and enjoy lunch with a local family.
-Encounter Russian Buddhism in Ulan-Ude and visit a village of ‘Old Believers’, Orthodox dissidents expelled in the 17th century.
+Days 7–9: Encounter Russian Buddhism in Ulan-Ude and visit the ‘Old Believers’, Orthodox dissidents expelled in the 17th century.

-Days 10–13: Fly to Petropavlosk-Kamchatksky.
+Days 10–13: Fly to Petropavlosk-Kamchatsky.
 Marvel at volcanoes and geysers; relax in Nalychevo’s thermal springs.

-Days 14–16: Fly to Vladivostok, a vibrant Pacific port closed to foreigners until 1991, departure.
+Days 14–16: Fly to Vladivostok, a vibrant Pacific port closed to foreigners until 1991.

-For this tour we recommend Korean Airlines which offers flights into Irkutsk and out of Vladivostok from Sydney or Brisbane.
-Please contact us for quotes and bookings.
+The tour begins at Irkutsk Airport and ends at our hotel in Vladivostok.
+Korean Airlines offers flights into Irkutsk and out of Vladivostok from Sydney or Brisbane, via Seoul.
+Contact us for quotes and bookings.

 Included meals are shown with the symbols B, L and D.